-We negotiate prices for both pilchards and anchovy with our customer on a yearly basis and in the year under review we managed to achieve an 8% increase in our pricing.
+We negotiate prices for both pilchards and anchovy with our customer on a yearly basis and in the year under review we managedto achieve an 8% increase in our pricing.
 We also received a profit share per carton of canned pilchards produced from our pilchards quota.

 The pilchards fishing season is from February to December.
 If the catch rates for pilchards improve the Group will endeavour to catch the balance of its quota during September to December.
-The pelagic business is one of our strategic focus areas for the 2018 financial year.
-We planned on acquiring a new highly efficient fishmeal plant during the 2018 financial year which will process our existing quota of anchovy to fishmeal for both the global and local markets.
-This will result in an increase in our margins for the anchovy business.
+The pelagic business is one of our strategic focus areas for the 2021 financial year.